 Appliances: If you’re changing your fridge-freezer, washing machine or cooker, take advantage of holiday sales and outlet stores for specific brands like Miele, Hotpoint or Whirlpool.
 It could be worth a trip to save £100s on your white goods, oven and hob.

 Kitchen sink: A stainless-steel sink is hard-wearing, easy to clean, resistant to high temperatures, and cost-effective.
 But be wary of choosing the cheapest steel option as this may scratch and dent easily.
 Find out more about how to clean a stainless sink with our guide.

 Where to spend your money in a new kitchen

-Fixings: A quality fixing – we're talking door handles and knobs and hinges – will be long lasting and allow ease of use.
+Fixings: A quality fixing – we're talking door handles and knobs and hinges – will be long-lasting and allow ease of use.
 Even if you choose inexpensive cabinets, good fixings can make a huge difference.